mdmtk/docs/edge/source/guide/xml/response.md

             <parm name="SomeParm" value="false"/>
         </characteristic-error>
     </wap-provisioningdoc>

-### CSP Error
+##### **CSP Error**
 A CSP is considered a 'top-level characteristic' within the context of the XML.
 An error indicated at this level is considered a major error by the CSP and typically means that none of the parms were processed.

-Below is an example:
+The following XML Documents demonstrate what a Result XML Document with a CSP Error would look like:

-XML Submitted
+Request XML Document Submitted

     :::xml
     <wap-provisioningdoc>